Do warnings affect car insurance rates? (4 Must-Know Facts)

 Keeping a clean driving record is essential to keeping your car insurance rates low.
 As you can see from the data above, if your company is GEICO, you’ll pay $499 more per year if you have one ticket on your driving record.
 With Liberty Mutual, your rates would increase even higher with a speeding ticket.

-With most companies, a speeding violation won’t affect your rates as much as an accident or a DUI.
-If you’re lucky, a police officer might let you off with a simple warning.
+With most insurance companies, a speeding violation won’t affect your rates as much as an accident or a DUI.
+If you’re lucky, a police officer might let you off with a simple warning notice.

 Keep reading to learn our four essential facts all drivers should know about police warnings and how they could affect your car insurance policy.
-With these facts, you’ll be prepared for what happens if you get a warning from a cop.
+With these facts, you’ll be prepared for what happens if you get a warning from a police officer.

-1. Can car insurance companies see your warnings?
+1. Can car insurance companies see your warning from police?

 What happens when you get a written warning ticket?
 Does a speed warning go on your record?

-Car Insurance companies typically don’t have access to a written warning from police.
+Auto Insurance companies typically don’t have access to a written warning from the police.
 So can you throw away a warning ticket?
 You can throw it away as long as you’re sure it’s a warning, with no court date or other relevant information on it as a ticket would.

 However, in some states police officers can choose to give your warning to the Department of Motor Vehicles, or DMV.
 If your warning is sent to the local DMV, your insurance can and will find out about it.